13 Top-Rated Things to Do in South Bend, Indiana

 Address: 500 South Greenlawn Avenue, South Bend, Indiana

-4 South Bend Museum of Art
+7. South Bend Museum of Art

-Regular and special events, like First Fridays and outdoor Art Festivals, also make it easy to enjoy the artistic treasures.
+Regular and special events, like First Fridays and outdoor Art Festivals, also make it easy to enjoy artistic treasures within the community.
 The museum can be found within the Century Center, which is also home to major conventions and events in the area, including political rallies, professional seminars, and holiday musical shows.

 Address: 120 Dr. Martin Luther King Jr. Boulevard, South Bend, Indiana

-8 Editor's Pick Snite Museum of Art
+10. Snite Museum of Art

-Photographs, paintings, sculptures, and elements of design can be found throughout the museum.
+Photographs, paintings, sculptures, and elements of design are around every corner of the museum.
 Modern and contemporary art is also on display, as well as African, Native American, and Mesoamerican works.
 Projects from graduate students also adorn the walls and rotate each semester.

 Address: 100 Moose Krause Circle, Notre Dame, Indiana